scc311/jgroups-template/README.md

 ## Using Docker?

 If you are using docker, each directory that contains a `main` function has a `Dockerfile`.
 Each of these `Dockerfile`s use multi-stage building so that built docker images don't contain the full JDK, just the JRE (so a smaller image size).
-This means that after each code edit you will need to run the relevant `docker build` before re-running.
+This means that after each code edit you will need to run the relevant `docker build` before re-running
 ### Docker Compose

 To make this process quicker, you can use `docker compose`!
 This will automatically build your containers and run them in one command.
 It can also make it easier to scale your backend replica servers.